 - 1/2 cup walnuts chopped

-In a large bowl combine the flour, baking soda, baking powder, salt, and walnuts.
+- Combine dry ingredients: In a large bowl combine the flour, baking soda, baking powder, salt, walnuts and chocolate chips.

-Place the cake pan in the oven and bake for about an hour or until a toothpick inserted in the center comes out clean.
+- Bake: Place the cake pan in the oven and bake for about 1 hour or until a toothpick inserted in the center comes out clean.
 Cool the cake in the pan for 10 minutes then remove and continue cooling on a wire rack.